tonjuncnes63642/publicname/README.md

-The Chrysler Town & Country, introduced in 1941 but produced into the post-war period, was one of the first mass-produced wood-paneled station wagons, featuring distinctive styling and luxury amenities.
+The Winton Bullet No. 1, built by Alexander Winton in 1903, set the land speed record of 68.18 mph, demonstrating the potential of automobiles for speed and performance.